yearico

 B Legal proceedings:

-The Company and/or its subsidiaries are involved in various Legal proceedings including product liabilities, employment claims, contracts and other legal and regulatory matters relating to the conduct of its business.
+The Company and/or its subsidiaries are involved in various legal proceedings including product liabilities, employment claims, contracts and other legal and regulatory matters relating to the conduct of its business.
 The Company believes it has meritorious defences to these lawsuits.

 C Commitments: